 Safety and water hygiene in hydrotherapy

-Because of its special nature, care should be taken in selecting the proper kind of hydrotherapy equipment.
-In most hospitals or rehabilitation centers, there is limited experience available with working with water or pools.
-Because the pools are used with individuals that are susceptible to infection, special care must be taken for water hygiene.
-Unless the water is replaced after each session, a hydrotherapy pool needs to have a water treatment plant, to perform at least the following basic functions:
+Because of its unique characteristics, attention should be given in selecting the appropriate type of hydrotherapy equipment.
+Most hospitals and rehabilitation institutions have little experience working with water or pools.
+Because the pools are used by those who are prone to infection, additional attention must be paid to water hygiene.
+A hydrotherapy pool requires a water treatment facility to provide at least the these basic functions unless the water is replenished after each session:

 - disinfection with a disinfecting agent such as chlorine or bromide